flo-bou/my-kanban/README.md

 # My Kanban !

-My Kanban is a practical exercise about using ReactJs.
+My Kanban is a kanban board created with ReactJs.

 ## Run

 To run the project, follow those steps :

-1 : You need nodeJS installed on your machine
+1 : You need nodeJS installed on your machine (tested against v20.18.1)

 2 : clone/copy the project on your computer